Course Outline

 Standard scientific poster: see Canvas for information and details.

-Also includes submission of team of evaluation and critical review components.
+This assessment also includes submission of team evaluation and critical review components.

 Criteria: